-Green Communities submit an Annual Report to demonstrate they still meet the Five Designation Criteria and to remain eligible for grants under the program.
-Part of this report includes updates on how the community is progressing toward its 20% energy reduction goal, so keeping MassEnergyInsight up to date will make filling out the report easier.
-Their 20% energy reduction goal and an energy baseline are detailed in their Energy Reduction Plan, a document required in the designation process.
+Green Communities must submit an Annual Report to demonstrate they continue to meet the Five Designation Criteria and to remain eligible for program grants.
+The annual report also includes updates on how the community is progressing toward its 20 percent energy reduction goal.

 Tracking Energy Use

 Most Green Communities use MassEnergyInsight (MEI), a web-based tool, to track their energy use.
 It is important for MEI users to regularly check their accounts to make sure energy consumption is on target.
 Municipalities with delivered fuels (oil, propane, gasoline, and diesel) should upload this data on a quarterly basis.